-- (a) Amount committed US\$150 million (dollar tranche) and UF 2.5 million (UF tranche) - (b) Cost for unused amount (Commitment Fee): 0.4375% (dollar tranche) and 0.15% (UF tranche) - (c) The margin or spread per amount used: 1.25% (dollar tranche) and 0.15% (UF tranche)
+- (a) Amount committed US\$250 million - (b) Cost for unused amount (Commitment Fee): 0.50% - (c) The margin or spread per amount used: 1.50%

 This committed line of credit was contracted on July 9, 2012, initially granted for a period of 3 years by Scotiabank, Bank of Tokyo-Mitsubishi and DnB NOR.
 It was renegotiated and extended on October 15, 2014 with a new expiration date of October 15, 2017.
 Subsequently, a new extension was made with the group of banks Scotiabank, Banco Estado, The bank of Nova Scotia, Bank of Tokyo-Mitsubishi, DnB Bank and Export Development Canada due August 3, 2020.
 In July 2020 the line was renewed until July 31, 2021 with the group of banks The Bank of Nova Scotia, Bank of China, Santander, Bank of Tokyo-Mitsubishi, BNP Paribas, JP Morgan Bank, China Construction Bank.